Loading...

 If you have a child with lots of cavities and you find yourself here, you’re probably wondering if it’s normal.

-The truth is that yes, cavities are fairly common in both children and adults.
-But just because they are common doesn’t necessarily mean that they have to be, or that we have to resign ourselves to cavities just being a normal fact of life.
+The truth is that yes, cavities are a normal occurrence in both children and adults.
+That is, cavities are quite commonplace.
+But just because they are common or normalized doesn’t necessarily mean that they have to be, or that we have to resign ourselves to cavities just being a “normal fact of life”.
+There are many factors that cause cavities, and if your kid gets them you should not beat yourself up because in all likelihood, your kid’s cavities aren’t your fault.

+But how?!
 Luckily, if you’re scratching your head asking yourself “Why do I keep getting cavities?” or “Why does my kid keep getting cavities?”, the answer (and solution to prevent future cavities) might be simpler than you think.
+With a few simple preventative measures, you can greatly reduce the risk of your child developing future cavities.

-What is the Average Amount of Cavities in Children vs. Adults?
+What is the Average Amount of Cavities in Preschoolers vs. School Aged Kids vs. Adults?

 Around 20% of children under five and 50% of children aged 6-11 are affected by tooth decay, according to the American Academy of Pediatric Dentists.